Tarot scenario

 • Journal line 1: what the spread said about the tone of the week, the pressure or distraction that may ask for care, and the priority that keeps the reader grounded.

-• Journal line 2: what evidence supports or challenges weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection.
+• Journal line 2: what facts supports or challenges weekly tarot spread, week ahead tarot reading, weekly tarot layout, and planning reflection.

 • Review line: what you will check about separating the week's theme, pressure point, and one priority that deserves attention before drawing again.